StavreskiB/Cars-Market/README.md

 4. Sorting by price, date..
 5. Detail Search by mark, price, years of production, type of registration, type of gearbox, type of cars, type of fuel..

-Data for test by User
+Data for test by User:
 You can create your own account and you can also use the data below:

 Email: user@gmail.com